-The need for organisations to negotiate the constant change that defines today’s business environment underlines why coaching is in high demand.
+The need for organizations to negotiate the constant change that defines today’s business environment underlines why coaching is in high demand.
 Allied with this, the rise in remote and hybrid working makes it harder than ever for leaders and managers to be on hand micromanage employees through every decision.
 Individuals who work in dispersed teams must be able to think independently, tackling the daily challenges that come their way.

 With its emphasis on breeding a culture of innovation, coaching is a leadership style that’s designed to help individuals and teams come up with new and creative ways to tackle business problems.
 In this way it has parallels with transformational leadership in which leaders inspire and motivate their teams to constantly innovate and challenge the status quo as they focus on a shared vision which exceeds current expectations.

 The benefits of adopting the coach as leader model are manifold.
 63% of companies that provide employee coaching report higher revenue and income growth than competitors, while research identifies specific gains such as increased employee engagement (67%), improved employee perceptions of leadership quality (60%), and improved productivity (50%).
 No wonder that according to international human-resources consultancy the Hay Group , 25 to 40 percent of Fortune 500 companies use executive coaches.